chrisbo246/tinyroadbook/readme.md

 Then upload the **dist** directory content to your web server.

 <!--
 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
 -->

+## Bugs

+Please use the [GitHub issue tracker](https://github.com/chrisbo246/tinyroadbook/issues) for all bugs and feature requests.
+Before creating a new issue, do a quick search to see if the problem has been reported already.

 ## Author